bxplpc/120033/readme.md

 corporations the likes of Google, Facebook, Amazon, Microsoft and Apple are positioned in the middle and monitor, control and expolit citizens of the world.
 The engineering architecture of Libre-Halaal ByStar Digital Ecosystem is distinctly different.
-The multidisciplinary blue print that we have provided can be the basis for de-Americanization, de-IPR-ization and redecentralization of internet application services.
+The multidisciplinary blueprint that we have provided can be the basis for de-Americanization, de-IPR-ization and redecentralization of internet application services.